Picking the Best Summer Schedule for Kids | 8 Free Printables

 How to Pick a Summer Schedule and Routine

-First, when picking what your summer will look like, make sure you involve your kids in the process!
+For the most success in picking a summer schedule, make sure you involve your kids in the process!

 Plan it during a Family Meeting!
 The more skin your kids have in the game, the more willing they may be to participate and have fun.